List of Coronation Street characters introduced in 1989: Tina Fowler

 Tina Fowler, played by Michelle Holmes, made her first screen appearance on 13 March 1989.
 Tina was employed as a barmaid in The Rovers Return following the departure of Gloria Todd (Sue Jenkins).
 She was interviewed by landlady Bet Gilroy (Julie Goodyear) in the pub during opening hours and given the job shortly afterwards.
-Curly Watts (Kevin Kennedy) set his sights on Tina however she rejected him.
-Rovers cellarman Jack Duckworth (Bill Tarmey) became infatuated with Tina, she kept Jack at bay until one day when, for a laugh, she agreed to go out with him on what Jack thought was a date.
+Curly Watts (Kevin Kennedy) set his sights on Tina; however, she rejected him.
+Rovers cellarman Jack Duckworth (Bill Tarmey) became infatuated with Tina; she kept Jack at bay until one day when, for a laugh, she agreed to go out with him on what Jack thought was a date.
 Tina was happy to spend Jack's money but when he tried to get frisky with her she demanded he drive her home.
 Jack's wife Vera (Liz Dawn) was furious when she found out about Jack and Tina's "date" and was even more furious when Tina revealed that she only went out with him for a joke which resulted in Vera throwing a pint which missed Tina and drenched landlord Alec Gilroy (Roy Barraclough).

 Tina won the 'Newton & Ridley's Barmaid of the Month' competition.
-Tina almost didn't receive the award she got into a row with Alec.
+Tina almost didn't receive the award when she got into a row with Alec.
 She got revenge by arriving late, making Alec worry that she wouldn't turn up and embarrass the Rovers.
-The award was presented by Nigel Ridley (John Basham), who was impressed by the young barmaid and starting seeing her in secret.
+The award was presented by Nigel Ridley (John Basham), who was impressed by the young barmaid and started seeing her in secret.
 As Nigel was a top brewery director, Tina thought she'd struck gold and started taking liberties at work by not turning up for shifts and demanding a raise.
 Alec wanted to sack her for that alone, but Bet stopped him after seeing Nigel and Tina kissing.
 However, when Tina, bored of Percy Sugden (Bill Waddington)'s war stories, told the pensioner that he was barred, Bet sacked her on the spot herself.
-Tina later saw Nigel at a wine bar to complain about the Gilroys, she found him with a girlfriend and, realising she meant nothing to him, threw a glass of wine over him.
+Tina later saw Nigel at a wine bar to complain about the Gilroys; she found him with a girlfriend and, realising she meant nothing to him, threw a glass of wine over him.